peermaps/random-slicing/readme.md

 Initialize a new random slicing with an optional allocation of `bins`.

 `bins` should be of the format returned by `rs.getBins()` documented below.

-For convenience in some cases, you may also use floating point numbers directly instead of array 2-tuples of base-10 strings.

 ## rs.set(updates)